taxfyle/FxKit/README.md

-// Add to a partial type (record, struct, class) [Lambda] public partial record Person(string Aame, int Age);
+// Add to a partial type (record, struct, class) [Lambda] public partial record Person(string Name, int Age);

 // That generates a `Func` named `λ`.
 Can be used like this: var person = Valid(Person.λ)